Israeli war crimes: Ceasefire violations by the IDF

-Following the November 27, 2024, ceasefire agreement between Israel and Hezbollah, brokered by the United States and France, both parties committed to halting hostilities and facilitating Israeli military withdrawal from southern Lebanon within 60 days.
+Following the 27 November 2024, ceasefire agreement between Israel and Hezbollah, brokered by the United States and France, both parties committed to halting hostilities and facilitating Israeli military withdrawal from southern Lebanon within 60 days.
 Despite this, multiple reports indicate that Israel has engaged in hundreds of actions that were considered violations of the ceasefire.

 On 27 and 28 November, the IDF shot at returning civilians in Khiam and flew drones in the area, killing several and wounding more.
 That same day, the IDF allegedly shelled several Lebanese villages.
 Additionally, IDF tanks wounded 2 Lebanese civilians.
 On 26 and 27 January 2025, the IDF killed at least 24 persons and injured more than 130 others who were attempting to return to their homes in southern Lebanon, in villages from which the Israeli soldiers were supposed to withdraw.

 Red Sea crisis (2023–present)

-From 20 July 2024, Israel launched Operation Outstretched Arm, deploying F‑15, F‑16, and F‑35 warplanes to strike Yemen’s Red Sea port of Hodeidah in retaliation for a Houthi drone that had hit Tel Aviv.
+From 20 July 2024, Israel launched Operation Outstretched Arm, deploying warplanes to strike Yemen's port of Hodeidah in retaliation for a Houthi drone that had hit Tel Aviv.
 The airstrikes ended up killing at least 14 people including twelve workers from the Yemen Petroleum Corporation and injured 90 others.
 The strikes also destroyed vital civilian infrastructure, including oil storage tanks belonging to the Yemen Petroleum Corporation, container cranes, and power-generating facilities.

 Human Rights Watch called the strikes a possible war crime since they were considered as an "indiscriminate or disproportionate attack on civilians".

 Israeli invasion of Syria (2024–present)

 In December 2024, Israel invaded Syria after the fall of Bashar al-Assad, advancing ground forces as far as 25 kilometers into Syrian territory and conducting hundreds of airstrikes.
 According to the IDF, the primary objective of these strikes is to target and destroy strategic weapons depots, missile systems, and military infrastructure to prevent them from falling into the hands of extremist groups amid the ensuing power vacuum.

 The attack was met with international condemnation as illegal and a violation of the 1974 ceasefire agreement.
 UN Secretary-General António Guterres called for an immediate cessation of Israel's actions, citing violations of Syrian sovereignty and territorial integrity.
 UN Special Rapporteur Ben Saul described Israel's invasion as a "completely lawless" attempt to preemptively disarm the country.

 Prior to the Israeli invasion in Syria, Israeli forces carried out attacks on Syrian territory between 2013 and 2024 in their fight against Iranian militias, Hezbollah, and Syrian troops.
 During these attacks, Israeli Forces killed at least 35 Syrian civilians, according to the Syrian Observatory for Human Rights.

+On 28 November 2025, Israel launched an incursion and strikes in Beit Jinn in an attempt to arrest members of the al-Fajr Forces, the armed wing of the Islamic Group.
+The operation ended up killing 13 people, including two children and injuring 25 others.
+The Syrian Foreign Ministry condemned the operation and called the incident as a war crime as well as a "horrific massacre".